wp-plugins/wp-profitshare/readme.txt

 1. Upload "wp-profitshare" in the `/wp-content/plugins/ folder.
 2. Activate the plugin from the "Plugins" section in your WordPress admin panel.
 3. After activation you'll find the new Profitshare menu situated in your left sidebar.
 4. Configure your settings with your API Key and API user from the "Plugin Settings" menu.
 Find out what is your API Key and API user from your Profitshare account (http://profitshare.ro/affiliate/account).
-If you don't find these credentials there please send a request at suppprt@profitshare.ro.
+If you don't find these credentials there please send a request at suppoprt@profitshare.ro.
 5. Good luck converting!